-She uses apps like ChoiceWorks and Routinely to create visual schedules, and makes paper ones, too.
-"We include pictures of the people we'll be seeing," explains Rosa.
-"We'll also use icons of Christmas trees, presents, and turkey dinner.
-Then Leo can relax and get into the holiday spirit!"
+She uses apps like ChoiceWorks to create visual schedules and makes paper ones, too.
+“We include pictures of the people we’ll be seeing,” explains Rosa.
+“We’ll also use icons of Christmas trees, presents and turkey dinner.
+Then Leo can relax and get into the holiday spirit!”

-Read our article on the 22 Best Mobile Apps for Kids with Special Needs
+Read our article on the Best mobile apps for kids with special needs.

-"The truth is, it can be difficult to pick the right gift for any kid.
-Add in special needs and things get even more difficult," says Katy Monnot, mom to Charlie, a five-year-old with cerebral palsy, who blogs at Bird on the Street.
+“The truth is, it can be difficult to pick the right gift for any kid.
+Add in special needs and things get even more difficult,” says Katy Monnot, mom to Charlie, a 5-year-old with cerebral palsy.

 When one of Charlie’s therapists set a goal for him to use both hands during play (since he tends to favor one hand), Monnot requested a box of instruments with a tambourine and cymbals to encourage the use two hands.
 “This works out great for everyone,” she notes.
 “The grandparents know that at least one of their gifts will make his eyes light up, and I know that at least one of their gifts will encourage him to try new things.
 It’s a win-win.”

 Read our article on Tips for buying toys for special needs children.